luyadev/luya/docs/guide1.0/app-filters.md

 Create a new filter
 -----------------

-To create a filter add a new file with the suffix `Filter` in your project or module folder `filters` and run the import command.
+To create a filter add a new file with the suffix `Filter` in your luya project root folder or module folder `filters` and run the import command.

 ```php
 <?php